 In recent years, much attention has been paid to the development of streets and plaza spaces centered on pedestrian circulation in urban redevelopment.
 Particularly around terminal stations in Tokyo, new pedestrian networks and plazas have been formed in response to the opening of new train lines and the renewal of station buildings.
 However, when private operators pursue short-term profits, the attractiveness of the entire city is not necessarily enhanced.
 This study focuses on Shibuya, where a large-scale redevelopment project is underway, and analyzes the impact of the redevelopment on land ownership and land rents.
 Specifically, we propose a two-stage model that combines pedestrian circulation behavior and dynamic operation of land, and use the model to evaluate policies.
 First, a model of pedestrian circulation behavior and land operation is constructed, and second, the model is estimated using real data.
 From the analysis results, suggestions for redevelopment policy and land operation optimization are obtained.

-Currently, the periodicity of the disaster period and the impact of the policy on the future distribution of residential areas are not taken into account in advance reconstruction.
-In this study, we modeled a sequential turn-by-turn process in which residents' choice of residential area and the government's choice of pre-disaster reconstruction policy interact with each other, and developed a sequential evaluation method for the optimal policy.
-The choice between the residents and the government, which is based on future utility and investment benefits, is interdependent, making it difficult to calculate the probability of choice analytically.
-Therefore, the least-squares Monte Carlo method of option theory was introduced to specify a regression function to estimate future utility and benefit.
 We assumed that the pre-disaster reconstruction would consist of soft measures, such as inducing residential relocation through disaster insurance, and hard measures, such as the construction of breakwaters and seawalls.
 The relocation of settlements is a long-term, low-cost measure for disaster prevention due to the economy of agglomeration.
 On the other hand, the construction of hard measures has an immediate effect, but the timing of construction needs to be optimized in consideration of accumulated maintenance costs and age-related deterioration, and may create a moral hazard by giving residents in coastal areas an excessive sense of security and discouraging inland relocations.
 The optimal policy at each point in time should be judged comprehensively based on the topographical characteristics and residential conditions of the city.

 This study proposes a framework for optimal control of staged evacuation, which controls the start time and destination of evacuation for evacuees in the event of a heavy rainfall disaster.
 First, parameters representing learning effects and forgetting were introduced into a dynamic evacuation destination selection model for heavy rainfall disasters to describe a dynamic learning process in which evacuation behavior changes as cognition is updated by disaster risk information.
 Using this model of evacuation behavior, an optimal control model for staged evacuation was developed to determine when and to which area evacuation information should be disseminated.
 The model is supported by a predictive control framework that allows the plan to be modified in response to changing conditions.
 A zone-based evacuation traffic simulation was developed to achieve the fast predictive computation required for predictive control.
 The staged evacuation framework worked well when congestion levels were low and evacuation grace times were long, but when congestion was extremely bad and evacuation grace times were short, the effectiveness of staged evacuation could not be confirmed.
 The results suggest the need for combined traffic supply control and demand control under highly congested networks.